Mindinventory/image-collage-widget/README.md

 ## Key Features

 * Create 11 different type of collages.
-* Start with or without images from gallery preloaded (Not available for ios).
+* Start with or without images from gallery preloaded (Only for Android).
 * Allow user to add or remove photo into collage.
 * User can update images from gallery/camera.
 * Don't worry about `permissions`, we handled it.